-- A. Unless otherwise indicated, placement scores are determined using Accuplacer academic assessments. - B. Placement scores will be valid for two years after the date of taking the placement tests. - C. Minimum cut scores have been determined for college-readiness in reading, writing, and mathematics. - D. Non-native English speakers and some world English speakers will take the Level of English Proficiency (LOEP) test to determine reading and writing placement scores. - E. Individuals with documented disabilities as verified by the Services for Students with Disabilities Office will receive reasonable accommodations while completing the required placement tests. - F. Unless outlined in the exemptions and exceptions, high school grades alone do not determine placement. - G. Individuals are permitted to retest only one time per assessment, no sooner than twenty-four (24) hours after the initial test. - H. Students who are continuously enrolled will not be permitted to retest once enrolled in their developmental course requirements. - I. Readmitted students must either retest or complete the developmental requirements as stipulated in the FCC Academic Catalog. - J. Individuals who demonstrate college-readiness as stipulated in Section V "Exceptions and Exemptions to Required Placement Testing" will be eligible to enroll in the appropriate creditlevel courses according to their specific collegereadiness scores.
+- A. Unless otherwise indicated, placement scores are determined using Accuplacer academic assessments. - B. Placement scores will be valid for two years after the date of taking the placement tests. - C. Minimum cut scores have been determined for college-readiness in reading, writing, and mathematics. - D. Non-native English speakers and some world English speakers will take the Level of English Proficiency (LOEP) test to determine reading and writing placement scores. - E. Individuals with documented disabilities as verified by the Services for Students with Disabilities Office will receive reasonable accommodations while completing the required placement tests. - F. Unless outlined in the exemptions and exceptions, high school grades alone do not determine placement. - G. Individuals are permitted to retest once per Accuplacer assessment, no sooner than twenty-four (24) hours after the initial assessment. - H. Students who are continuously enrolled will not be permitted to retest once they have started attending a developmental course(s). - I. Readmitted students must either retest or complete the developmental requirements as stipulated in the current FCC Academic Catalog. - J. Individuals who demonstrate collegereadiness as stipulated in Section V "Exceptions and Exemptions to Required Placement Testing" will be eligible to enroll in the appropriate credit-level courses according to their specific college-readiness scores.